Docs

 });

-Use close() when the rest of the chain is irrelevant for the test and you want
+Use close() when the rest of the chain is irrelevant to the test and the pending tail should be dropped:

 val forwardMessage = createMessage({